zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 If you see KServe as the right deployment tool for your MLOps stack or you just want to experiment or learn how to deploy models into a Kubernetes cluster without too much configuration, this post is for you.

-Following this post till the end will learn how to setup KServe on a Kubernetes cluster, create your production-ready MLOps stack with ZenML and KServe is part of it and finally see how we can create continuous ml pipelines that train, evaluate, deploy and run inference on a PyTorch model.
+Following this post till the end will learn how to set up KServe on a Kubernetes cluster, create your production-ready MLOps stack with ZenML and KServe is part of it and finally see how we can create continuous ml pipelines that train, evaluate, deploy and run inference on a PyTorch model.

 ## Requirements